cslarsen/dna-traits/README.md

 ------------------

-Regarding speed, a naive parser I wrote in pure Python takes around 2.5 seconds to read a million SNPs --- I've also seen parser take up to 8 seconds.
+Regarding speed, a naive parser I wrote in pure Python takes around 2.5 seconds to read a million SNPs --- I've also seen some parsers take up to 8 seconds.

 *This one* consistently lands on a mere 0.16 seconds on my (old) machine.
 The reason it's so fast is because it memory maps the file and always scans